reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 }
 ```

-We are passing a `source` object on which the event initially occurred or with which the event is associated (never null) to `super`.
-We do this for event sourcing.
-In event sourcing, we capture the state of entity or aggregate as a sequence of state changing events.
+The `source` which is being passed to `super()` can be a object on which the event occured initially or a object with which the event is associated.

-Since Spring 4.2, **we can also publish objects not extending `ApplicationEvent` as an event**:
+Since Spring 4.2, **we can also publish objects as an event without extending `ApplicationEvent`**:

 ```java
 class UserRemovedEvent {